kaushik-anand/fyle-internship-challenge-23/README.md

 ### Hosting

 The application is hosted on Vercel.
-You can access it [here] ([https://fyle-internship-challenge-23-kaushik.vercel.app/).
+You can access it [here](https://fyle-internship-challenge-23-kaushik.vercel.app/).

 ### API Documentation

 For detailed information about the GitHub API used in this project, visit the [GitHub REST API documentation](https://docs.github.com/en/rest/reference).

 ### Assumptions